ryanhess/transaction_categorizer/readme.md

 For changes to the training data, they can be made in place.
 In the training_data directory:
 1. Run the normal sequence of add-commit-push.
-2. From the project root, run:
+2. To deploy with the updated training data, first run from project root:
 ```bash
 git add src/inference/cat/training_data
 git commit -m "update training data"